Govetts Leap Falls

 The Govetts Leap Falls, or simply Govetts Leap, is a bridal veil waterfall on the Govetts Leap Brook where it falls 180 metres (591 ft) over Taylor Wall, located at Govetts Leap Lookout approximately 2.4 km east of in the Blue Mountains region of New South Wales, Australia.
 It is the 17th tallest waterfall in Australia.

 Location and features

 Govetts Leap Falls is situated overlooking the Grose Valley in the Blue Mountains National Park.
-The falls takes its name from William Romaine Govett, a Government Surveyor who discovered the falls in c.
+The falls takes its name from William Romaine Govett, a Government Surveyor who was the first European to discover the falls in c.
 1831.

 The waterfall has a single drop of about 180 m.

 At the nearby Govetts Leap Lookout there are public toilets, picnic tables and access to water.